 I am not sure about you guys, but my Christmas lights have been up for about a week now.
 This Christmas Season has extra special meaning for me and my lovely wife.
-Our daughter is now a happy and healthy and occasionally obnoxious 3.5 year old.
-And we started our second attempt at Elf on The Shelf this season!
+Our daughter is now a happy and healthy and occasionally obnoxious 4.5 year old.
+And we started our third attempt at Elf on The Shelf this season!
 Things have been in warp drive for us with household projects and redecorating the inside and outside of our property; but we still take time to enjoy each other as well as the season.

 Christmas Decoration Safety

 I am ‘that guy’ in the neighborhood that over-decorates his house.
 Or at least I used to be.
-We gained a new neighbor two years ago that loves to decorate more than I do!
+We gained a new neighbor three years ago that loves to decorate more than I do!
 Their house is extremely well-done, and extremely labor intensive.
 I thought that perhaps our would neighbors get very annoyed with our lights, musicals, and blow up characters this time of year.
 In reality, the Christmas season has been spreading and three of us neighbors all got secret ‘Thank You’ notes for helping make our community “bright, festive, and fun.”
 What a great recognition for us!

 In years past, I decorated to remind me of home (Iowa and the snow); now I decorate for my wife and child.
 I hope that they get as much enjoyment out of my Christmas decorations as I do.
 But being the aptly-named Safety Nick, I would like to remind all of you about a few easy safety tips for the Holiday Season.